-Savannah Technical College NBSTSA Exam Results
+Savannah Technical College NBSTSA Exam and Outcomes Assessment pass rate:

 Class of 2014 17/20 85.0%